asciamanna/asciamanna.github.io/_posts/2014-05-10-bloom-filters.md

 ##Example
 Here is an example of a simple Bloom filter I've implemented in C#.
 It uses the SHA-1, SHA-512, and MD5 cryptographic hash algorithms.
-In an actual Bloom Filter implementation non-cryptographic hash algorithms would be favored because they are faster.
+In an actual Bloom filter implementation non-cryptographic hash algorithms would be favored because they are faster.
 These include murmur hash and Jenkins hashing algorithms.
 However, since the cryptographic algorithims are built in to the .NET cryptography libraries I decided to use them for this simple example.
 {% gist asciamanna/d35f3d3ded04d8aeffd0 %}